This could be the perfect time to stay local and discover places close to home – so why not explore London, the UK’s fabulous capital?

 Houses of Parliament and Big Ben

-Although Big Ben is currently undergoing restoration works and mostly covered with scaffolds it is still well worth a visit.
+Although the Palace of Westminster is continuously under repair and part covered with scaffolds at times, it is still well worth a visit.
 The Houses of Parliament are situated in beautiful Gothic buildings on the Thames and the iconic tower hosting the Big Ben bell at its side.

-Westminster Abbey, a UNESCO world heritage institution has been patronized by the Royal Family for generations.
-Most Royal Weddings were held here as well as many other official ceremonies.
+UNESCO world heritage site, Westminster Abbey, is an institution patronized by the Royal Family for generations.
+Most Royal Weddings were held here as well as many other official ceremonies such as Queen Elizabeth II funderal.
 Take a tour and learn about the history surrounding the Abbey.

 Borough Market is London’s most famous food market.
 It is home to a delightful array of street food.
 There’s something for everyone at Borough Market.